Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Trinity Park has six active public transport stops operating within it.
-These stops are served by a mix of bus routes, with two routes in total providing 189 weekly passenger trips.
-The accessibility of these services is rated as moderate, with residents typically located 406 meters from the nearest stop.
+These stops serve a mix of bus routes, with two individual routes in operation.
+Together, these routes provide 189 weekly passenger trips.

 Frequently Asked Questions - Transport